 Pay for your coffee first

 Unless you are having your coffee at the table, in which case a waiter or waitress will come to take your order, you usually need to pay before you drink your coffee.
 This means lining up in front of the cashier to place your order and get the credit slip.

 It would seem easy enough – except, Italy!
 There are lines, and there are Italian lines.
 If you are on the short side and / or a woman people may try to pass in front of you, pretending they didn’t see you, or that they didn’t understand you were in line.

 Stand your ground, watch intently in front of you, with purpose, and look around to make sure that nobody arrives to pass in front of you.
 If they do, be prepared to let them know that you are in line indeed.

 Once you pay for your coffee, you will be give a credit slip – we call it “scontrino.”
 This is your proof of payment.
 Hold on to that and go to the counter, and make yourself very visible to the barista to place your order again.

 Counter or table service?

 Most Italians drink coffee at the counter in the morning because they are in a rush to get to work, and an espresso is literally only two sips anyways.
-However, if you want to take your time just find yourself a table and make sure the waiter takes notice of you, so that you can order – in this case, you don’t need to pay for your coffee before you sit.
+However, if you want to take your time just find yourself a table and make sure the waiter comes to take your order – in this case, you don’t need to pay for your coffee before you sit.
+Be advised that coffee at the table is slightly more expensive.

 To sugar or not to sugar

-You normally find tiny sugar bags either at the counter or at the table.
-You’ll have a choice between white sugar, brown sugar and sweetener.
+You normally find tiny sugar bags – white, brown and sweetener – either at the counter or at the table.

 Tipping for coffee

 Tipping is not really a thing in Italy – at most, we round the bill up and leave the change.
 That goes for coffee too.

 Making Italian Coffee At Home